Reemaalduailej/Voltage-Regulator-Circuit/README.md

 ## Components/Usage of this Project

-In this electrical circuit a voltage regulator has been used to keep a constant output voltage even when the input voltage changes. the regulator is important because electronic components are rated to handle only a certain voltage.
+In this electrical circuit a voltage regulator has been used to keep a constant output voltage even when the input voltage changes.
+The regulator is important because electronic components are rated to handle only a certain voltage.

 ---